rmarx/holblocking-blogpost/README.md

 That's pretty logical when you think about it.
 It basically says: if you have a JavaScript file, that file needs to be re-assembled exactly as it was created by the developer (or, let's be honest, by webpack), or the code won't work.
 The same goes for any type of file: putting an image back together in a random order would mean some pretty weird digital Christmas cards from your aunt (even weirder ones).
 This means that **we still have a form of HOL blocking, even in QUIC**: if there is a byte gap inside a single stream, the latter parts of the stream are still stuck waiting until that gap is filled.

-Put differently, QUIC's HOL blocking removal only works **if there are multiple resource streams active at the same time**.
-That way, if there is packet loss on one of the streams, the other can still make progress.
+This has a crucial implication: QUIC's HOL blocking removal only works **if there are multiple resource streams active at the same time**.
+That way, if there is packet loss on one of the streams, the others can still make progress.
 That's what we've seen in the examples from Figure 9 above.
-So, the real question is: **how often are we in that situation of having multiple simultaneous streams?**
+However, if there is only a single stream active at a given moment, any loss will impact that lonely stream and we will still be HOL blocked, even in QUIC.
+So, the real question is: **how often are we in the situation of having multiple simultaneous streams?**

 [As explained for HTTP/2](#sec_http2), this is something that can be configured by using an appropriate resource scheduler/multiplexing approach.
 Streams 1 and 2 can be sent 1122, 2121, 1221, etc. and the browser can specify the scheme it would like the server to follow using the prioritization system (this is still true for HTTP/3).
 So the browser could say: Hey!
 I'm noticing heavy packet loss on this connection.
 I'm going to have the server send me the resources in a 121212 pattern instead of 111222.
-That way, if a packet for 1 is lost, 2 can still make progress.
+That way, if a single packet for 1 is lost, 2 can still make progress.
 The problem with this however, is that **the 121212 pattern (or similar) is often not optimal for resource loading performance**.

 This is yet another complex topic that I don't want to get too deep into right now (I do have [an extensive talk on this on YouTube][prioritizationYT] for those interested).
-However, the basic concept is easy enough to understand with the simple example of the JS and CSS files we've been using.
-As you probably know, a browser needs to receive -the entire- JS or CSS file before it can actually execute/apply it (some browser can already start compiling/parsing partially downloaded files, but they still need to wait for them to complete before actually using them).
+However, the basic concept is easy enough to understand with our simple example of the JS and CSS files.
+As you probably know, a browser needs to receive -the entire- JS or CSS file before it can actually execute/apply it (while some browsers can already start compiling/parsing partially downloaded files, they still need to wait for them to complete before actually using them).
 Heavily multiplexing resource chunks for those files however will end up delaying them both:

 [prioritizationYT]: https://www.youtube.com/watch?v=nH4iRpFnf1c